JoshuaHolt-Tech/proactive-maintence-project/readme.md

 # Modeling Summary:

 - Baseline normally would be 0.
+I used 54% based of sklearn DummyClassifier function.
 - Logistic Regression and Random Forest performed the best using Recall
 - Looking at the classification report, Logistic Regression is predicting failure most of the time.
 - Random Forest is doing a much better job overall.

 # Conclusion:
 The best performing model was the Random Forest classifier
-- Training set accuracy: 0.9458
+- Training set recall: 0.9458
-- Validation set accuracy: 0.9706
+- Validation set recall: 0.9706
-- Test set accuracy: 0.8971
+- Test set recall: 0.8971

 # Summary:
 Failures occurs at 3.4% in the dataset.
 The indicators of failure are: